yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     ![In this screenshot, the 'Add load balancing rule' blade of the Azure portal is depicted with the required settings listed above and the Add button highlighted.](images/hol-ex5-task2-add-load-balancing-rule-http.png "Add load balancing rule")

 10. Navigate to WGWEB1 in the Azure portal.
 Connect to WGWEB1 via Bastion.
 Within WGWEB1, open Microsoft Edge from the Start menu and navigate to <http://10.8.0.100>.
-Ensure that you successfully connect to either one of two Web servers.
+Ensure that you successfully connect to either one of the two Web servers.

     ![In this screenshot, the web page that appears when you navigate to the load balancer IP address appears indicating that your successfully connected to the WEB1 web server.](images/hol-ex5-task2-cloudshop-demo-on-wgweb1.png "Server response for the CloudShop demo on WGWEB1")